Bafta: Noel Clarke allegations treated with seriousness, care and proper process | Press and Journal

 Bafta has said it treated allegations against actor and producer Noel Clarke with “the utmost seriousness, care and proper process at every stage”.

-Some 20 women, who knew Clarke in a professional capacity, have come forward with allegations in The Guardian newspaper.
+Twenty women who knew Clarke in a professional capacity have come forward with allegations in The Guardian.

-Bafta has suspended Clarke’s award and his membership and sought to clarify to members why it proceeded with plans to celebrate the actor at the recent film awards.
+Bafta has suspended his award and membership, and sought to clarify to members why it proceeded with plans to celebrate the actor at the recent film awards.

 MP Stella Creasy said the allegations posed “very uncomfortable questions for Bafta”, while shadow Northern Ireland minister Alex Davies Jones said: “If @Bafta gave Noel Clarke an ‘outstanding contribution award’ despite knowing about the allegations against him then there are serious questions that need answering immediately.”